 This post may contain affiliate links, meaning I get a commission if you decide to purchase through my links, at no extra cost to you.
 Read my full DISCLOSURE HERE.

-My journey started a long time ago when I was drinking water out of plastic bottles and something in my guts told me,’ this can’t be good for you.’
+My journey started a long time ago when I was drinking water out of plastic bottles, and something in my guts told me,’ this can’t be good for you.’
 After hours of research, I found out that I was right.
 I wondered what the next best step would be?
-This is when I stumbled across zero waste.
+This was when I stumbled across zero waste.
 But what is zero waste and how easy can you implement it in your busy life?

 - In a nutshell, it is a way of life!
 An almost minimalistic approach.

 - It is a way to consume differently without just chucking everything in the bin and hoping the weekly rubbish guys will take care of it.

 Why not put it in a big hole?

 The problem with putting it to landfill is that they can release toxins.
 Batteries, Televisions, and computers get thrown out, and they contain substances like arsenic, acids, lead, and others which eventually end up in our environment.
 They seep into the soil and groundwater due to rainfall.